How to Speed Up Your Video Editing Workflow with Audio Analysis

 Getting Started

-Markers are compatible with Premiere Pro, DaVinci Resolve, and Final Cut Pro.
+Markers are compatible with Premiere Pro, DaVinci Resolve, and Vegas Pro.
 No setup or configuration required.